Why 'Just Stop Looking' Doesn't Work (And What Does)

 P.S.
 If you're reading this after a relapse, stop the shame spiral right now.
 Get back up.
 Try something different.
 That's not failure—that's data.

-Ready to build a real system?
-Get our free recovery kit — journal templates, a mobile app, and a 70-day email course.
+Ready to build a real recovery system?
+Get our complete recovery starter kit — accountability setup guide, trigger tracking templates, and a 70-day email course.
+Plus, get 20% off your first year of EverAccountable.
 Get your free kit →